NOW ACCEPTING PROPOSALS FOR NEW PROGRAM LOCATIONS STARTING IN 2027 AND 2028

 Position overview and responsibilities

-The Lead Instructor will direct students on an academically rigorous, wilderness-based two and six-week field study programs to explore habitats and cultures of specific U.S.A. and international locales, with the aim to offer the course repeatedly each year.
+The Lead Instructor will direct students on an academically rigorous, wilderness-based two and six-week field study programs to explore habitats and cultures of specific international locales, with the aim to offer the program repeatedly each year.
 Students earn 5-15 quarter credits for one or three field classes covering Environmental Studies, Field Research Practices, and Environment and Culture.
-The Lead Instructor is responsible for on-going seminars, lectures, instruction, guided field work and field methods, and assessment of all student work, as well as group dynamics and the overall well-being of participants.
+The Lead Instructor is responsible for ongoing seminars, lectures, instruction, guided field work and field methods, and assessment of all student work, as well as group dynamics and the overall well-being of participants.

 Each year Wildlands Studies offers sixteen to twenty field programs per year studying wildlife and wildland environmental topics emphasizing hands-on learning and onsite explorations of pressing environmental issues.
-Programs take place in North America, Asia, Central and South America, South Africa and other locales.
-This year students study wolf populations, elephant re-entry, mountain wildlife ecology, ecosystem dynamics, conservation biology, forest resource management, and cultural sustainability.
+Programs take place in Asia, Central and South America, Northern Europe, New Zealand, Australia and other locales.
+This year students study wildlife populations, mountain wildlife ecology, ecosystem dynamics, conservation biology, marine ecology, forest resource management, and cultural sustainability.
 Instructors are responsible for developing and teaching the program curriculum and syllabus, coordinating logistics, and providing a safe and engaging program on-site.

-Wildlands Studies is currently accepting new program proposals for the 2025-2026 academic year.
-We advertise for new proposals and locations in environmental journals and specific environmental education websites.
+Wildlands Studies is currently accepting new program proposals for the 2027-2028 academic year.
+We are specifically seeking new international locations that will attract students and cover a wide variety of topics and terrain within our mission.
+We specifically welcome proposals for new locales in the Pacific Realm (Fiji, Tonga); Southeast Asia including India; Europe, specifically Portugal and the Azores, Croatia, Norway or other Arctic Mountain regions; and South America particularly Brazil and Uruguay.
 We ask that all new proposals follow our formal Program Proposal Guidelines, found below as a PDF, and complete our online application.
 Proposals are reviewed when received.
 Our program calendar is planned twelve to eighteen months in advance and instructors must be able to commit to a program up to eighteen months out with the aim to have the program offered repeatedly.